 Collecting and holding personal information

-Emergency Services Health collects and holds personal information about people insured or interested in becoming insured under a health insurance policy, providers of health services, suppliers, contractors, people attending functions or events and other contacts to conduct our activities, understand and meet stakeholder needs and meet our legal obligations.
+We collect and hold personal information about people insured or interested in becoming insured under a health insurance policy, providers of health services, suppliers, contractors, people attending functions or events and other contacts to conduct our activities, understand and meet stakeholder needs and meet our legal obligations.
 If you do not provide us with the information we ask for, we may not be able to perform these activities and functions, in particular relating to applications for health insurance cover, administering health insurance policies, providing relevant services, assessing and paying claims and meeting statutory reporting requirements.

-An individual may deal anonymously with us when seeking general information about Emergency Services Health and its products.
-It is not practicable for individuals not to identify themselves or to use a pseudonym when dealing with Emergency Services Health in relation to the health insurance or claims.
+An individual may deal anonymously with us when seeking general information about us and our products.
+However, it is not practicable for individuals not to identify themselves, or to use a pseudonym, when dealing with us in relation to health insurance or claims.

-Emergency Services Health will collect and hold the minimum personal information required to perform its functions and activities.
+We collect and hold the minimum personal information required to perform our functions and activities.
 This information may include:

-- Contact and identity information, such as names, addresses, age, gender, employment details, government identifiers, passwords, telephone, mobile and facsimile numbers and email addresses.
+- Contact and identity information, such as names, addresses, age, gender, marital status and relationship details, employment details, government identifiers, passwords, telephone, mobile and facsimile numbers and email addresses.

 - Sensitive information, such as information about claims, health services provided to you and your health.